Mappa Freisa d'Asti DOC

 Freisa d’Asti DOC: what to pair it with

-The great versatility of Freisa d'Asti allows pairings throughout the meal.
+The great versatility of Freisa d’Asti allows for pairings throughout the entire meal.

-It goes well with robust first courses, such as tajarin with meat sauce, ravioli al plin, or risotto with porcini mushrooms.
+It pairs beautifully with robust first courses, such as tajarin with meat ragù, ravioli al plin, or porcini mushroom risottos.

-Excellent with grilled red meats, roasts, game and braised meats, it pairs well with semi-seasoned and aged cheeses, such as Castelmagno, Bra and Toma piemontese.
+Excellent with grilled red meats, roasts, game, and braised meats, it also pairs well with semi-aged and aged cheeses, such as Castelmagno, Bra, and Piedmontese Toma.

-Excellent with cured meats such as coppa, Asti salami and pancetta.
+Great with cured meats such as coppa, Asti salami, and pancetta.

 Recipes to pair with Freisa d’Asti DOC